Coupled Nonlinear Schr\"odinger System: Role of Four-Wave Mixing Effect on Nondegenerate Vector Solitons: Nondegenerate soliton solutions

 Interestingly, we also find that the presence of FWM parameter generates a breathing state in the structure of the nondegenerate fundamental soliton of the GCNLS system (\ref{1}).
 It can be identified from the expressions (\ref{3.4a})-(\ref{3.4b}) with $v_1=v_2$, where periodic functions explicitly appear because of the complex nature of the FWM parameter $b$.
 For $b=0$, periodic functions would disappear from Eqs. (\ref{3.4a}) and(\ref{3.4b}) and subsequently the breathing behavior will be absent as in the cases of the Manakov \cite{ss,manakov} and the mixed CNLS system \cite{ss1,mix}.
 Such novel breathing state in the present GCNLS system is depicted in Figs. \ref{f2} and \ref{f3}, where the oscillations occur along the propagation direction $z$ only.
 From these figures, we observe that the strong breathing nature appears when the FWM effect is high enough (see Fig. \ref{f2}) along with a parameteric condition $k_{1R}>>l_{1R}$, in which the value of $k_{1R}$ should be considerably larger than $l_{1R}$ (or vice versa).
 On the other hand, for a weak strength of the FWM effect, the small oscillations appear in the intensity peaks only (see Fig. \ref{f3}).
 The period of oscillation is calculated as

 The above expression shows that the period of oscillations is mainly dependent on the real parts of the wave numbers $k_1$ and $l_1$ in addition to the FWM nonlinearity ($b$).
 This type of special property has not been observed in the degenerate counterparts, where the real part of a single wave number $k_1$ describes only the amplitude of the degenerate vector bright soliton of Eq. (\ref{1}) accompanying with a polarization vector.
-For completeness, in Fig. \ref{f4}, we also demonstrate the breathing soliton state by considering the mixed type nonlinearity $a=1$, $c=-1$.
-However, the singularity essentially arises in the breathing state because of the negative sign of the XPM nonlinearity.
+For completeness, in Fig. \ref{f4}, we also demonstrate the breathing singular soliton state by considering the mixed type nonlinearity $a=1$, $c=-1$.
+As singular solitons are nonphysical, this choice of parameters may be avoided when considering nondegenerate solitons in applications.
 Here, we note that, in Ref. \cite{priya}, it has been observed that a single-humped bright soliton on the constant wave background gets converted into a breather form while tuning the value of $b$.
 However, as we pointed out above, in our present case, the double-humped non-degenerate soliton starts to breath when we tune the value of $b$ as well as the real parts of distinct wave numbers $k_1$ and $l_1$.

 Next, we consider the solution (\ref{3.3a})-(\ref{3.3b}) with unequal velocities: $v_1\neq v_2$.
 In this situation, it admits two types of interesting patterns as we have illustrated in Figs. \ref{f5} and \ref{f6}.
 In these figures, two distinct single-hump profiles at different position start to interact at $z=0$.
 As a result, these interaction patterns appear due to the exchange of intensities among the modes.
 This kind of switching of intensities among the wave guides could be relevant to optical switching applications.
+Further, we wish to state that the numerical stability of nondegenerate soliton solution (6a)-(6b) is confirmed by adding $10\%$, and $20\%$ of white noise, as weak and strong perturbations, to the initial solution as $q_j(0,t)=[1+A\zeta(t)]q_{j,0}(t)$, $j=1,2$, where $q_{j,0}(t)$ is the solution of the system (1) at $z=0$, $A$ is the amplitude of the white noise and $\zeta(t)$ is the noise function, of the GCNLS system (1).
+From this analysis, we have observed that the profile of non-degenerate soliton does not get distorted and it survives against both strengths of perturbation.
+Thus, it ensures the stability of non-degenerate soliton solution (6a)-(6b).